Down Under Tours’ Top 10 Australian Icons

 The man, the legend.
 Paul Hogan took the world by storm with the release of Crocodile Dundee in 1986.
 The film was the highest-grossing Australian film of all-time at the time of its release, and the second-highest grossing film at the US box office for that year.
 Paul Hogan became the unofficial face of Australia and Mick Dundee has been associated with the Australian outback ever since.

 Also known as Ayers Rock, Uluru, is a true Aussie icon.
 The site is sacred to the local Aboriginal people, the Pitjantjatjara Anangu, and the area is home to several springs, waterholes, caves and ancient paintings.
 According to the Aṉangu nation, creator beings travelled the land in a process of creation and destruction, forming the landscape that we see today.
-Uluru is an official UNESCO World Heritage Site and home to 21 native mammals, including the common brushtail possum and the black-flanked rock-wallaby.
+Uluru is an official UNESCO World Heritage Site and home to 21 native mammals, including the Red Kangaroo and the black-flanked rock-wallaby.

 Check out AAT Kings’ Red Centre Discovery Tour for your next trip to Uluru!